retrotravelbug/tightropetool/wellbeing-tightrope.md

 # Wellbeing Tightrope <small>Balancing on the Tightrope of Life</small>

-This has been designed for parents (or anyone with a number of pressures and responsibilities) to understand their own triggers and balancing strengths.
+This has been designed for individuals facing a number of pressures and responsibilities or wanting to enter into a change process in order to achieve their goals and dreams.
+The tightrope tool has been developed into a framework and is supported by Emotional Freedom Technique approaches.
+The aim is that...
-- by reflecting on your own tightrope you might discover ways to increased self-resilience
+- by reflecting on your own tightrope you might discover ways to increase self-resilience
 - using the same analogy and features of the tightrope you can explore behaviours that support you to balance or those that are unhelpful
-- this Tightrope also introduces Emotional Freedom Technique (also known as 'tapping') to tap into limiting beliefs and create a space for healing
+- by utilising Emotional Freedom Technique (also known as 'tapping') you can clear limiting beliefs and create a space for healing

 ## [Download Wellbeing Tightrope]